icedwater/CondMDI/data_loaders/custom/README.md

 We can use `CustomRig` as a template.
 Once that is done, import it in `get_dataset_class`.

+### Update `scripts/motion_process.py`

+Some convenience values are hardcoded at the top of this file.
+In future, we should import them from `utils/paramUtil.py` directly, but refactoring will not be done just yet.

+These are the leg joints `l_idx1` and `l_idx2` (which may be the same as hip joints `r_hip` and `l_hip`), the right foot and left foot arrays `fid_r` and `fid_l`, the face joints vector which is a 'Z' traced from the right hip to the left hip, to the right upper arm, then the left upper arm, `face_joint_indx`, and `joints_num` the number of joints in the rig.

+Also check that `custom_raw_offsets` and `custom_kinematic_chain` from `paramUtils` are used in `process_file`.
+This function uses `data_dir` to generate `global_positions`, but retaining its original value of `./dataset/000021.npy` somehow still allows custom rig training.

+`recover_rot` hardcodes `joints_num` for HumanML3D and KIT only, but this function is currently not in use and may be removed in the future.
+The same applies to the `main()` block which tries to process KIT data.

+### Update `data_loaders/myrig_utils.py`
+The training process also requires some utilities that are currently only defined for HumanML3D and AMASS classes.
+Make sure `data_loaders/myrig_utils.py` exists and has the updated values.

+Here, the matrices for `myrig` are initialized to the same shape as the computed joint vectors, so that they can be imported into `utils/editing_util.py` for `joint_to_full_mask_custom`.

 ### Update `utils/model_util.py`

+Make sure `myrig` is imported and included in the list of `Datasets`.

 Both training and inference require the `create_model_and_diffusion` function, so updating this will help both sides of the process.
 Since we are just reusing the UNET architecture which they